MeKJR-sYsDeveloper/MeKJR-sYsDeveloper/README.md

 ---

- *“ Good code explains itself.
-If you need to explain it, something's off in the design. ”*
+ *“ Backend developers build the foundations that everything else depends on.
+Without them, the frontend is just decoration. ”*
          Yosef Abire